717-4 FAILURE TO COOPERATE WITH CSSDChild Support Services Division

 717-4 B. GOOD CAUSE FOR NONCOOPERATION

 A parent or caretaker relative cannot be required to cooperate with CSSDChild Support Services Division activities if the parent or caretaker relative claims and establishes good cause.
 If at any time a parent or caretaker relative indicates they have good cause for noncooperation, they must be given the opportunity to complete the GEN 80Child Support Cooperation Statement or EISEligibility Information System notice W060Child Support Cooperation Statement.
 Once a good cause claim is made, the caseworker must decide whether or not to allow the claim.
 If the good cause claim is allowed, the parent or caretaker relative is excused from cooperation.
-See ATAPAlaska Temporary Assistance Program MSManual Section 723 for policy on good cause for not cooperating with CSSDChild Support Services Division.
+See ATAPAlaska Temporary Assistance Program MS 723 for policy on good cause for not cooperating with CSSDChild Support Services Division.

 717-4 C. FAILURE TO COMPLETE A CHILD SUPPORT INFORMATION FORM (GEN 53)